The Temptation of Brother Thomas

 Creator, Director, Story Artist

-“The films that I make draw heavily from my fascination with children’s literature and religious faith.
+“The films that I make draw heavily from my fascination with children’s literature and belief.
 As an animator my greatest challenge is to capture the essence of children’s picture books in my films.
-As a storyteller the themes that emerge in my work revolve around questions of self-discovery, creativity and belief.”
+As a storyteller the themes that emerge in my work revolve around questions of self-discovery, creativity and spiritual awakening.”

 Click here to see the growing list of artists and professionals getting involved in the project.
 Were building quite a team!